aklump/drupal_render_patterns/documentation/source/arrays.md

-# Using arrays when implementing a pattern
+# Problems With Array Overloading

 Because of the internals of the `RenderPatternsPattern` class, and how the defaults are handled using magic settings/getters, you cannot push array elements onto array based keys as you might imagine.
 The example below shows what this means and offers two solutions.

 ## The problem: This will not work